EltonBata/react-brainwave/README.md

   <h3 align="center">Brainwave WebSite</h3>

   <p align="center">
-   This project is about a fully Responsive Website with modern UI/UX using ReactJS and Tailwind
+   This project is about a fully Responsive Website with modern UI/UX
     <br/>
     <br/>
   </p>